 - From Thursday, July 16 till Monday, July 20, Meadow Park will be

 open to the public to foot traffic only.
 No vehicles (other than those

 which have purchased a vehicle pass) will be allowed after Planet

-Bluegrass takes over the lease on Thursday the 21st.
+Bluegrass takes over the property on Monday, July 20.
 After Sunday, July

 allowed access to the park.
 Residency will be determined by ID (from 80540).
 Lyons residents will be limited to foot traffic only, no vehicles.